Stop Spreading Lies About Thanksgiving

 • This practice perpetuates stereotypical notions of Native Americans and teaches children to appropriate from other cultures.

 • Using Native American images and icons as mascots is also a form of dehumanization.
-This point creates a space to discuss controversial mascots or symbols with your students.
+This creates a space to discuss controversial mascots or symbols with your students.

 Teach Only Truth